 NVDA scores 16.5, I consider everything above 10 as ok businesses and above 14 as wonderful.

-But don´t take my word for granted, what do other stock recommendation servicesthink of it?
-Well Zack ranks it as a 4-Sell.
 The Motley Fool has recommended it at least 2 times in the past few years (considering both its Stock Advisors and Rule Breaker services).

 If you want to know more about why and how I score stocks this way, here is the post for you.
 The Rookie investor conducts this kind of scoring every day for a shortlist of 200 promising stocks.
 If you want to find the score for other stocks just search here.